 - Use a spoon to transfer the dough onto the prepared baking sheet; place another piece of parchment paper on top and flatten the dough with a rolling pin.
 Remove the top piece of parchment paper and bake for 30 minutes or until the crust is golden brown and crispy on the edges.

-- Remove from the oven and slice into pizza slices with a sharp knife or pizza cutter.
+Remove from the oven and slice into pizza slices with a sharp knife or pizza cutter.
 Serve with desired toppings such as tomato sauce, massaged kale and my dairy-free cheese.
+Serve immediately.